ShashiKiranMR/CS-7641-ML-Project/README.md

 Of all the supervised learning methods ran for text-based acceptance prediction, Naive Bayes performed the worst, and Random Forest performed the best for 200 estimators and a max. depth of 9.
 This suggests that, for the numerical features we selected from the papers, naive probabilistic relationships between the features yield little information, whereas splitting the data in a tree-like fashion, pruning, and averaging over many cases yields the optimal way of partitioning paper features for acceptance prediction.

-## Future Results and Discussion
+## Future Work

-We shall evaluate the model on the curated test sets to determine the model's effectiveness in predicting paper quality.
-Apart from tracking the accuracy of our model we also aim to visualize our analysis with appropriate forms of charting such as bar plots, confusion matrices, and cluster plots.
-These visual tools would aid us in not only conveying our findings but would also allow us to make iterative improvements to our model by exposing interesting trends and features.
+With regard to text-based approaches, we only explored varying the initial learning rate and the initial hidden layer size within 2 specific ranges for the neural network.
+Hence, it is reasonable to expect there may be better hyperparameters for the neural network, perhaps with more hidden layers, that were outside the scope of our computations.
+There may be similar optimizations to be made for other used supervised methods.
+Additionally, there were several features we had to cut for the sake of time, including single-feature representations of BoW and TFIDF for the abstract, that could have yielded additional insights.
+It would also be worthwhile to explore different supervised learning methods that were not considered in this project.

+Additionally, running the supervised models on a combination of text-based and image-based features may yield better results for paper acceptance prediction.

 It remains interesting to see how an ensemble of domain-specific models could improve the predictive capability of our approach.

 ## Work Division
-We have planned individual members’ responsibility as follows.
-However, we are planning to make changes to it if needed as we are not exactly sure about the workload of sub-tasks.
-Additionally, we will be assigning weekly tasks to all the members and will be syncing up weekly to make sure all of us are progressing.
+We planned individual members’ responsibility as follows.
+Additionally, we assigned weekly tasks to all the members and synced up weekly to ensure all of us were progressing.

 <center><img src="work_division.png" alt="Timeline Picture"/></center>